 - Avoid lawsuits!
 Ensure you have included all of the information the audience needs

-Academic writing tends to focus on traditional alphabetical language.
+Academic writing tends to focus on traditional alphabetical language; professional writing, in contrast, tends to rely on visual language wherever possible.

 Academic writers may communicate in long, complicated sentences and long paragraphs.
 It’s not unusual in professional-peer review journals, to see paragraphs that are 300 to 500+ words long.